-Attendance at Board of Directors' Meetings:14 / 14 (100%)
+Attendance at Board of Directors' Meetings: 11/11 (100%) Attendance at Meetings of the Nominating Committee: 3/3 (100%)

 Mr. Kiichiro Masui serves as Chairman of the Board of The Japan Securities Research Institute.
 Although Mr. Kiichiro Masui has never been directly involved in corporate management, he has served in important positions in securities-related organizations and has abundant experience and deep insight in the world of finance and securities.